fasiha/kamiya-codec/README.md

   result: string[];
 }
 ```
 this function attempts to deconjugate a string given its dictionary form and its い vs な status.
 Brute force.
+Again, the expectation is you would use this with MeCab or similar.

 ## Development
 Run tests with `npm test`.
 We use [`tape`](https://github.com/substack/tape) and all exported functions have tests in the [`tests/`](./tests) directory.
 Tests currently happen to all be in JavaScript.